alnitak/alnitak/README.md

 ![Hi_there2](https://github.com/alnitak/alnitak/assets/192827/221f5601-447a-42a2-ae2b-181e50ee3b3a)

-- 📆 Flutter enthusiast since 2018, I've been on an exciting journey of creating innovative solutions using the power of Dart and Flutter.
-- 🧰 Open Source Advocate: I'm all about giving back to the community.
-You'll find some cool open-source Flutter plugins in my repository.
-- 💡 Problem Solver: I love tackling complex challenges, and I'm constantly learning to keep my skills sharp.

 🌟 My GitHub Highlights:
 - [flutter_soloud](#flutter_soloud)👇🏼: Flutter low level audio plugin using SoLoud C++ library and FFI.
 - [flutter_opencv_dlib](#flutter_opencv_dlib)👇🏼: Realtime face detection and face recognition using OpenCV and dlib with Dart:ffi.